vosaul/status.im/content/tutorials.md

 {{% /tab %}}

-{{% tab embark %}}

-### Embark

-OK, so even though `status-dev-cli` is lightweight and awesome, the frameworks offer some really cool features and make development significantly easier for many projects.
-Let's see what it's like to add the same chatbot to Status using Embark.

-First, go back to the `embark_demo/` directory we created [earlier](#my-first-dapp), where we set up the correct configuration for Embark and Status.
-Essentially, you just want to make sure - as with the Truffle Box example - that you put the javascript file in the right place so that you can reference it correctly.

-TODO

-{{% /tab %}}

 {{% /tabs %}}

 Once you have worked through the first tutorials and understood the basic steps to building a DApp and adding it into Status, it's time to get our hands a little more dirty by actually writing a simple, one-response chatbot that will begin to utilise the awesome power of the Status API.